kshulgina/codetta/README.md

 	Genetic code: FFLLSSSSYY??CCWWL?LLPPPPHHQQ????I?IMTTTTNNKKSSRRVVVVAAAADDEEGGGG

-This corresponds to the inferred translation of each of the 64 codons, in order from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).
+This corresponds to the inferred translation of each of the 64 codons, in order of 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).

 The ?s correspond to codons that had no inferred amino acid meaning-- this